0cjs/sedoc/git/cloud/hub-workflows.md

 Runners run a single job at a time.
 GitHub-provided runners are fresh VMs (Ubuntu, Windows, macOS), or you can provide your own.

+### Forked Repositories

+Workflows default to disabled in forked repositories; the "Actions" tab in the forked repo will offer an option to enable them.

+The existence of workflows in forked repos will not be recognised unless you have them on the default branch.
+If you go to the "Actions" tab and it's prompting you to create workflows, you need to copy the `main`/`master`/whatever branch from the upstream to your fork repo, set the default branch to that, and then the "Actions" tab should show you a prompt about enabling workflows.

+Typically forks will still not be configured to run the workflows on the development branch you're using.
+Various solutions are discussed in [so-71057825] and other answers, but the easiest work-around seems to be generate a commit on your branch changing the trigger events section to just `on: push`, and push that.

 Events
 ------